 But the rule will be expensive, costing restaurants some $30,000 or more to install scrubbers and filters to comply, plus more money to operate them, the California Restaurant Association complained.

 "This rule is not cost-effective," Johnnise Foster Downs, the restaurant association's director of local government affairs, told the nine-county air board in its meeting in San Francisco.
-"Why don't they go after the bigger sources of particulates first, like diesel trucks
+"Why don't they go after the bigger sources of particulates first, like diesel trucks and vehicles?"

 Most Bay Area restaurants would be exempt from the rule because their grill size or beef use falls below a threshold in the rule aimed at regulating only the highest-polluting restaurants, officials said.